Tri-Cities Education Association for Christian Homeschoolers

 Section 2.
 Removal

-Any officer may be removed by a majority vote of the entire Board of Directors whenever in its judgment the best interests of TEACH will be served thereby.
+Any officer may be removed from their position by a majority vote of the entire Board of Directors whenever in its judgment the best interests of will be served thereby.
+For offenses requiring total removal from the board, see Article II Section 7.

 Section 3.
 President